Posted on: September 4, 2025

 Sales Representative

-The social skills you gain from bartending, or waiting tables can also help you succeed as a salesperson.
-As a bartender or server, you likely have skills in customer service, communication, and sales, which means roles in sales, such as retail sales or business-to-business (B2B) sales may be great options for you.
+The social skills you gain from bartending or waiting tables can help you succeed as a salesperson.
+Consider options in either retail or business-to-business (B2B) sales and find an industry where you’d be excited to focus your energy.

 Event Planner